E-621/Tableau-Homework---Citi-Bike-Analytics/README.md

 Users subscribing to the citibike serve decreased during Covid, suggesting that users believed this to be a short-lived phenomenon.

 ![image](https://user-images.githubusercontent.com/79013025/128271736-fc70e63b-8321-44fb-b20e-f7537662a038.png)

+*Note source data files too large to upload to github